 Abdul Salim is an example of a teacher willing to adopt technology-enabled methods to improve the learning ability of students.
 RightToRead is enabling nearly 60,000 teachers impacting the lives of almost 4 million students across the state.
 The program is making English learning possible for all, leaving no child behind!

 To know how to use ReadToMe® pronunciation tool please click here.
+Watch his to read interesting stories from the point of view of an English teacher.

 Click here for our innovative Spoken English program – EnglishBolo™, a joint Initiative of EnglishHelper and Schoolnet.
 To know more about EnglishBolo™ connect with us on YouTube, Instagram, and Facebook.